-You will need to check the exchange rate close to the time you are going.
+You will need to check the exchange rate lose to the time you are going.
 The rate from US dollar to Costa Rican colon has roughly been 600 to $1 for the last year.

-The coolest thing about Costa Rican money, in my opinon, is how gorgeous it is.
+The coolest thing about Costa Rican money, in my opinion, is how gorgeous it is.
 A deer, a shark, a monkey, a sloth, a hummingbird, and the blue morpho butterfly are all some of the popular Costa Rican wildlife depicted on the bills in full color.